andreekeberg/imagedata/README.md

 |----|-----------|
 |`HTMLImageElement`|Reference to an `<img>` element|

-> Throws an `Error` if the provided image has not completed loading.
+> Throws an `Error` if the provided image has not completed loading

 #### Example

 ```javascript